 Companies shouldn’t be afraid of using bulk SMS to aid their marketing campaign.
 After all, research shows that text messages are read more quickly and frequently than emails and social media posts.
 According to Frost & Sullivan, 98 per cent of all SMS messages are looked at and are read within an average of five seconds.
 So it’s highly likely your messages will be successfully reaching your audience.

 However, a customer’s phone is a private place and the last thing they want is to receive anything that’s annoying or irrelevant, so it’s important to get your SMS marketing campaign right.
-Here are some tips that will help you use bulk SMS marketing effectively…
+Here are some tips that will help you use bulk SMS for business effectively…

 Best content to use for bulk messages